Research Perspective

 LLM Interpretation

-> "85°C is generally considered safe for industrial metals based on my training data."
+> "85°C is generally within acceptable thermal ranges for industrial metal processing based on common manufacturing guidelines."

 The Physics of Agency